How to use Classdojo

 - Allow students to upload Microsoft Office files, PDFs, and image files of their work and submit voice recordings to explain their thinking

-Classdojo has an excellent translation feature that allows teachers to connect with non-English speakers reducing language barriers.
-For example, teachers can send individual messages in English that can be translated into a parent’s native language once received.
-Parents can send messages using their native language and switch to English on the teacher’s side.
+Classdojo has an excellent translation feature that allows teachers to connect with non-English speakers.
+This feature reduces language barriers and helps parents connect with teachers.
+For example, teachers can send individual messages in English which translate into a parent’s native language automatically.
+Parents can send messages using their native language which switches to English on the teacher’s side.

 There are 36 different languages available in the ClassDojo application.
 Hence this feature reduces the need to use interpreters to maintain ongoing communication with parents.
 Parents can take advantage of the translation feature to ask questions or communicate information about their child.